When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Want a fitness tracker but don’t want to clutter your wrist and/or sacrifice your beloved traditional timepiece?
 Enter the Oura Ring — a fitness tracker that’s cleverly incorporated into an honest-to-goodness ring, letting you wear it on your finger of choice for unintrusive tracking.

-A significant upgrade over its predecessor, the Oura Ring Gen 4 refines an already impressive design with enhanced health-tracking capabilities.
-It now features an upgraded heart rate sensor for more accurate readings, seven temperature sensors for improved wellness insights, and a new SpO2 sensor to monitor blood oxygen levels.
+The Oura Ring Gen 4 takes everything people loved about its predecessor and pushes it further with smarter, more precise health tracking.
+It now packs an upgraded heart rate sensor, seven temperature sensors for deeper wellness insights, and a new SpO2 sensor to monitor blood oxygen levels.

 Despite its discreet, ring-style form factor, the Oura Ring Gen 4 offers powerful tracking for sleep, recovery, and daily activity.
 It provides in-depth sleep analysis, stress monitoring, and personalised readiness scores, making it an excellent tool for optimising overall well-being.
 With its lightweight, durable design and up to a week of battery life, it’s a hassle-free alternative to traditional fitness wearables.